stefanbschneider/quotify/backend/README.md

 Relevant Django CLI commands.

+#### General dev

 * `python manage.py runserver`: Start dev server (run from within `quotify`)
 * `python manage.py check`: Check for problems in the project
+* `python manage.py shell`: Interactive Python shell with some extra configs for Django
+    * For checking/testing the model API
+    * Restart shell after making changes to model

 #### Setup new project or app